-- All activities were posted on Google classroom for all Community-Based Vocational (CBV) students to access remotely or in class. - CBV continued participation in community-based vocational sites five days per week. - CBV collaborated with the Disability Law Center to create social stories. - The social stories CBV students created were aired on the Talking Information Center website. - The Boston Bowl in Dorchester was added as a new job site.

-- CBV students obtained ServSafe Food Handler Certifications. - Two CBV students took part in competitive employment opportunities. - Two person-centered planning meetings were held with students, parents, teachers, and representatives from adult service providers. - An internship was established at a local radio station for a CBV student after graduation. - A GED tutoring program was established for a student. - Chromebooks were distributed to CBV students for use.

-- Gym equipment was purchased for recreational activities. - CBV established "planning days" for students to organize outings and promote goal setting.
+- CBV continued participation in community-based vocational sites five days per week. - CBV collaborated with the Disability Law Center to create social stories. - The social stories CBV students created were aired on the Talking Information Center website. - The Boston Bowl in Dorchester was added as a new job site. - CBV students obtained ServSafe Food Handler Certifications. - Two CBV students took part in competitive employment opportunities. - Two person-centered planning meetings were held with students, parents, teachers, and representatives from adult service providers. - An internship was established at a local radio station for a CBV student after graduation. - A GED tutoring program was established for a student. - Gym equipment was purchased for recreational activities. - CBV established "planning days" for students to organize outings and promote goal setting. - Due to a variety of factors, the CBV program was transferred to oversight of Abington Public Schools in the fall of 2022.